The ISIS-Al-Qaeda conspiracy theories on COVID-19

 Similarly, Al-Shabaab declared that the coronavirus disease is spread by the "crusader forces who have invaded the country and the disbelieving countries that support them", the report said.

-The Global Fatwa Index has identified COVID-19 related messages from groups associated with ISIS and al-Qaeda, including non-official fatwas that called on ISIS members who have contracted COVID-19 to act as "biological bombs" by "deliberately spreading the disease among the organisation''s enemies," it said.
+The Global Fatwa Index has identified COVID-19 related messages from groups associated with ISIS and al-Qaeda, including non-official fatwas that called on ISIS members who have contracted COVID-19 to act as "biological bombs" by "deliberately spreading the disease among the organisation's enemies," it said.

 UNICRI Director Antonia Marie De Meo wrote in the introduction to the report that it is "alarming that some terrorist and violent extremist groups have attempted to misuse social media to incite potential terrorists to intentionally spread COVID-19 and to use it as an improvised form of a biological weapon."